Recognizing excellence: Capt. Schmidt

 |0

 This work, Recognizing excellence: Capt.
-Schmidt [Image 2 of 2], by SrA Delaney Gonzales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Schmidt, by SrA Delaney Gonzales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT